Palawan Island, Philippines

 When we asked people living in Palawan Island about club and activities where newcomers can meet others, they responded:

 "Expats in Palawan Island often join various clubs and activities to socialize and meet new people.
 These include diving clubs, as Palawan is known for its rich marine life and beautiful underwater landscapes.
 There are also hiking and nature clubs for those who enjoy exploring the island's lush forests and mountains.
 For those interested in the local culture, there are language exchange groups where expats can learn Tagalog or other local dialects while teaching their own language to locals.
 Cooking classes are also popular, where expats can learn to prepare traditional Filipino dishes.
 Expats also participate in community service activities, such as beach clean-ups and volunteering at local schools or orphanages.
 This not only allows them to give back to the community, but also provides opportunities to interact with locals and other expats.
 In addition to joining clubs and activities, expats meet people in Palawan through various social events and gatherings.
 These can range from local festivals and public celebrations to private parties and get-togethers organized by the expat community.
 Many expats also meet people through their work or business, as Palawan is a popular destination for digital nomads and entrepreneurs.
 Networking events and business meetups are common and provide opportunities for expats to connect with like-minded individuals.
-Lastly, simply exploring the island and frequenting local establishments, such as markets, restaurants, and cafes, can lead to casual encounters and friendships with both locals and fellow expats," said one expat who made the move to Palawan Island.
+Lastly, simply exploring the island and frequenting local establishments, such as markets, restaurants, and cafes, can lead to casual encounters and friendships with both locals and fellow expats," explained one expat living in Palawan Island, Philippines.

 What should I bring when moving to Palawan Island?